Lundanmu/IXD-WEEK2-yw/final/README.md

 * Laser cut acrylic for the gotcha box
 * 20 LB foam for the base and stand

 Since this is a project highly based on the mechanical part, there are few things I was not sure about at the beginning stage, such as if the servo is strong enough to rotate the gotcha box.
 To make these questions figured out, I need to make a quick prototype.
-For the gotcha box, I got the acrylic pieces using laser cut, and table saw to make the 30° angle on the edge.
+For the gotcha box, I get the acrylic pieces using laser cut, and table saw to make the 30° angle on the edge.
 The thickness of acrylic is 1/4’’ so it is easy for me to stick them together.
-For the base and the stand, I used a soft 6LB foam (pink) and 20 LB foam together (orange).
+For the base and the stand, I use a soft 6LB foam (pink) and 20 LB foam together (orange).

 laser cut file for the gotcha box